tmtsoftware/esw-gateway-ui-example/docs/src/main/index.md

-# ESW UI Application Tutorial
+# ESW Gateway UI Application Tutorial

 In the ESW user interface design, a Gateway-UI template is used when the user interface has to make use of the interfaces of the control system provided by the User Interface Gateway.
 For instance, a UI application should be used if Services behind Gateway server needs to be accessed.